AutherOrg/auther-api/README.md

 **Auther-API** is an opensource API to host and share online Blockcerts certificates.

 This project is purely a backend server.
-It's intended to be best used with the [Auther client](https://github.com/AutherOrg/auther-client) project.
+It's intended to be used with the [Auther client](https://github.com/AutherOrg/auther-client) project.

 ## Requirements